-You need to convince then you will return home.
+You need to convince them that you will return home.

-Or your Australian visa application is rejected, again.
+Or you will see that your Australian visa application is rejected, again.

-3. Ensure you are actually eligible for this visa before you apply
+3. Re-ensure you are actually eligible for this visa before you reapply or make an appeal

 Many people apply for a visa not realizing the choices and options they have.

 Immigration will never grant you a particular visa if they think your needs and Australia’s needs will be met by another one.

 Make sure you understand the options available for your circumstances.

 4. Get a certified Australia immigration agent before reapplying or to appeal

 Because your Australian visa application is rejected, this increases the likelihood of your next application being rejected should you decide to reapply.
 In addition, if you were to use your appeal merit, the process is much more complicated and time-consuming.